ExpediaDotCom/haystack/docs/about/getting_started.md

 If you need to package the components yourself, fat jars are available from the Maven Central Repository.
 Haystack is designed so that all of its components can be deployed selectively.

-We have automated deployment of Haystack components using [Kubernetes](https://github.com/jaegertracing/jaeger-kubernetes).
-The entire Haystack server runs locally on Minikube (k8s), and with a 1 click deployment on other environments.
+We have automated deployment of Haystack components using [Kubernetes](https://github.com/kubernetes/kubernetes) The entire Haystack server runs locally on Minikube (k8s), and with a 1 click deployment on other environments.
 The deployment scripts are not tied up with Minikube for local development.
 You can use the same script to deploy in production (and that is how we deploy at Expedia.)

-## To install the local server

-To get a feel of Haystack you can run Haystack locally inside Minikube.
+Also, Minikube is not the only option to run Haystack server component locally.
+One can use docker-compose as well.

+## Starting Haystack components

+### Using docker-compose

-To do so, clone the `ExpediaDotCom/haystack` repository and run the installer script, as described below.
+Clone [ExpediaDotCom/haystack-docker](https://github.com/ExpediaDotCom/haystack-docker) repository and run docker-compose as described below
-#### There are two possible approaches to getting Haystack running locally: Using docker-compose or using Minikube with Terraform

-### Install pre-requisites

-##### docker-compose Approach

 1. Allocate memory to docker

-To run all of haystack and its components, it is suggested to change the default in docker settings from 2GiB to 4GiB.
-Please check this [Stackoverflow answer](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).
+To run all of haystack and its components, it is suggested to change the default in docker settings from `2GiB` to `4GiB`.
+Please check this [Stackoverflow](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) post on changing docker memory allocation.

 2. To start Haystack's traces, trends and service graph

 ```shell
 docker-compose -f docker-compose.yml \
                -f traces/docker-compose.yml \